CDG - SFO

 • Which airlines offer Wi-Fi service onboard planes from Paris Charles de Gaulle Airport to San Francisco?

-Air France, Delta, French Bee, and Virgin Atlantic offer inflight Wi-Fi service on the Paris Charles de Gaulle Airport to San Francisco flight route.
+All the following airlines offer inflight Wi-Fi service on the Paris Charles de Gaulle Airport to San Francisco flight route: Air France, Delta, French Bee, Virgin Atlantic, KLM, and American Airlines.

 • Which aircraft models fly most regularly from Paris Charles de Gaulle Airport to San Francisco?